arp242/trackwall/README.markdown

 -----------------------------------------------------
 No. This is not a DNS resolver/cache, just a proxy/filter.
 If you're looking for a DNS cache then [unbound][unbound] is a good option.
-Running both on even an older system should be fine (the dnsblock author is running them both on a ten-year old OpenBSD laptop).
+Running both on even an older system should be fine (the trackwall author is running them both on a ten-year old OpenBSD laptop).

 This program sucks.
 What alternatives are there?